konishon/lalpurja-map/README.md

 # Amenity Finder App

+> Access the Tool
+> You can access the tool online at https://lalpurja.streamlit.app/

 ## Overview

 The **Amenity Finder App** helps users explore amenities (e.g., hospitals, schools, pharmacies) around a specific location.
 It provides interactive maps, calculates the shortest routes to amenities, and shows detailed results in an easy-to-use interface.